qxzzxq/python-geohash/README.md

 # Geohash Lite

-GeohashLite is a Python package for dealing with geohash code.
+GeohashLite is a Python package for dealing with GeoHash code.
 It support also conversion between GeoJSON and a list of GeoHash.

 ## Installation